Part 17: Design Trajectories with Astrogator

 With your Target Sequence configured, run the entire Mission Control Sequence.

-1. Click Run Entire Mission Control Sequence () in the MCS toolbar.
+1. Click Run Entire Mission Control Sequence () on the MCS toolbar.

 2. When complete, look at the top of the STK application.

-4. Look at the StartTransfer.Differential Corrector data dialog box.
+4. Look at the StartTransfer.Differential Corrector target status window.

 5. This shows you data based on running the active profile.

-6. Close the StartTransfer.Differential Corrector data dialog box.
+6. Close the StartTransfer.Differential Corrector target status window.

 7. Bring the 3D Graphics window to the front.